phillipmalboeuf/injustices/application.md

 #TEAM
 ##What is the name, role, and best email address of each founder on your team? *
-Phillip Malboeuf (Founder, Product Designer, Developer) phil@phils.computer
+Phillip Malboeuf (Founder, Developer) phil@phils.computer

 ##Where are each of you located? *
 Montréal, Québec, Canada